Nutrition and exercise for cancer risk reduction

 The clinic also provides education on reducing the risk of skin cancer and how to avoid a second occurrence.

 It's easy to dismiss the first signs of gynecologic cancer.
-These early symptoms often may appear as pain in the pelvic area or as menstrual irregularities.
-But a diagnostic evaluation can determine whether these symptoms are actually an early sign of cancer.
+Ovarian cancer symptoms, cervical cancer symptoms, and other signs of gynecological cancer often may appear as pain in the pelvic area or as menstrual irregularities.
+A diagnostic evaluation can determine whether these symptoms are actually an early sign of cancer.